stefandesu/cocoda-configs/README.md

 # cocoda-configs
 Example configuration files for [Cocoda Mapping Tool](https://github.com/gbv/cocoda).

 Note that to be able to use configuration files from GitHub directly in Cocoda, it is necessary to use some kind of proxy.
 For example, you could use [jsDelivr](https://www.jsdelivr.com/?docs=gh) for that (as do the links below).
+(Alternative: https://raw.githack.com, ...)

 ## empty
 An empty config file.
 Cocoda will use the [default config](https://github.com/gbv/cocoda/blob/dev/config/cocoda.default.json) that is included in the Cocoda repository.